-Scripture Reference: Genesis 39:1-41:57
+Scripture Reference: Genesis chapters 39-41

-(Genesis 39:20-40:23) Sold into slavery by his brothers and thrown into prison for a crime he didn’t commit, Joseph could have given up on God, but even in prison he remained faithful (Gen. 39:21-23).
+(Genesis 39:20-40:23) Sold into slavery by his brothers and thrown into prison for a crime he didn’t commit, Joseph could have given up on God, but even in prison he remained faithful.
 God blessed Joseph in prison; soon the warden put him in charge of everything done there.
 Joseph was about seventeen years old when he was sold into slavery, and apparently was put in prison soon after that.
 He was thirty years old when he was released from prison.
 So he had been in prison close to thirteen years.

 Way to Introduce the Story:

 “Who had a dream last night?
 What did you dream about?”
 (Take time to share dreams that you and the students have had.)
 “In today’s story we are going to learn about dreams that have meaning.”

 Joseph had been sold by his own brothers as a slave and was taken to Egypt.
 He was sold to a man named Potipher who was one of the Pharaoh’s officials.
 A slave has to do everything his master tells him to do but he never gets paid.
 Joseph worked hard in Potipher’s house.